-It is possible to apply for funding for a pre-graduate scholarship of 6-12 months' duration.
-It is a requirement that the student completes a research project of 2 semesters' duration, during which it is expected that the student is on leave or in a teaching-free semester with research as its main focus.
+It is possible to apply for funding for a pre-graduate scholarship of 6-12 months' duration incl. any operating expenses.

+The student completes a research project of 2 semesters' duration.
+It is expected that one of the two semesters is teaching-free, or that the student takes leave during the semester.
+The second semester must have research as its main focus.
 If exceptional circumstances prevent the student from taking leave for a semester, this must be accounted for in the application.
 There is no requirement as to when this consecutive period is placed during the student's overall education, other than the fact that the period must be completed before the student finishes their education.

 Students enrolled in programmes that do not offer the possibility of a research semester are still eligible to apply for a scholarship.
-In this case, it is likewise expected that the student takes leave from their studies during the one-semester scholarship period, and that the research project takes place over a total period of two semesters.
+In this case, it is likewise expected that the student takes leave for a one-semester period.
+It is also a requirement that the research project takes place over a total period of two semesters.
 The council is willing to accept that the project, if necessary, extends over a three-semester period.